equintanilla20/portfolio-site-eq/README.md

 # EQ Portfolio - Next.js Version

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+Previous version was a simple and static Gatsby.js template.

 ## 🚀 Features